 Is it Time to Replace Your Water Heater?

 There’s nothing wrong with needing a Fort Collins water heater replacement.
 It just means that your water heater has run its course and it’s time to replace it with a newer, more modern unit.
-Some signs that you should start to consider a new water heater installation include:
+A few telltale signs that you should consider a professional water heater repair or installation include:

-- Noticing rising energy bills from an inefficient unit.
+- You notice rising energy bills from an inefficient unit.

-- Experiencing frequent water heater breakdowns that require professional repair.
+- You experience frequent water heater breakdowns that require professional repair.

 - Service parts are no longer available for the unit because it is obsolete.